 How much does a Vasectomy cost?

-No Needle, No Scalpel vasectomy and all related pre- and post-procedural care is fully covered by OHIP at any institution or private clinic in Ontario; you do not pay any fees at our clinic, and you should not be asked to pay for a vasectomy anywhere in Ontario, regardless of the technique used.
+No Needle, No Scalpel vasectomy and all related pre- and post-procedural care is fully covered by OHIP at any institution or private clinic in Ontario; if you have valid OHIP coverage, your vasectomy is free.
+You do not pay any fees at our clinic, and you should not be asked to pay for a vasectomy anywhere in Ontario, regardless of the technique used.
 Click below to review the Ministry of Health policies regarding insured services:

 Should you request them, a nominal fee will be charged for non-OHIP services such as doctor's notes, chart copies and insurance forms.